SatoshiPortal/dockers/README.md

 # TODO

-- Update to lnd and c-lightning versions (a lot happens in 2 months!!)
+- Update LND
 - A lot of improvements
 - More details in the docs
+- Electrum Personal Server
+- Electrum Server

 # Contributions...